FullHuman/purgecss-docs/with-webpack.md

 # Webpack

-Start by installing the webpack plugin as a dev dependency:
+Start by installing the Webpack plugin as a dev dependency:

 ```
 npm i -D purgecss-webpack-plugin